pali101/fws-payments/README.md

 #### `terminateRail(uint256 railId)`

-Emergency termination of a payment rail, preventing new payments after the lockup period.
-This should only be used in exceptional cases where the operator contract is malfunctioning and refusing to cancel deals.
+Normal termination of a payment rail.
+This can be called by the operator or a client in good standing.
+After this call the rail is still active for a number of epochs equal to `rail.lockupPeriod`.

 - **Parameters**:
   - `railId`: Rail identifier